 You need to start with a cybersecurity strategy and framework.
-We recommend the NIST Cybersecurity Framework and have written several articles on how to use a framework in all your decision making.
+We recommend the NIST Cybersecurity Framework and have written several articles on how to use a framework in all your decision-making.

-People, Process, and Technology is the cornerstone of ITIL, but can it also be used to ensure a proper cybersecurity foundation?
+People, Process, and Technology is the cornerstone of ITIL, but can they also be used to ensure a proper cybersecurity foundation?
 The answer may surprise you!
 Read more, “People, Process, Technology in Cybersecurity or: How I Learned to Stop Worrying and Love the Process!”